rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

  *store of value*.
 We do this
  because we live under fiat,
- and fiat is a terrible
+ and fiat is a broken
  store of value.
 The price of Bitcoin in fiat
  is extremely volatile,